HigherState/jameson/README.md

 ```

 ####Matching parser /
 This will parse a json object to a choice of possible parsers depending on a match with an extracted key,value pair.
-Finding the
+A partial function
-matching key value pair causes localized buffering of the tokens.
-A default value can be provided if a key value pair is not found
+can also be applied to the match value.
+Finding the matching key value pair causes localized buffering of the tokens.
+A default value
+can be provided if a key value pair is not found.

 ```scala
 val parser = /("mapType","open" -> #*(), "closed" -> #*("key" -> AsString)) // selects parser based on "mapType" values "open" or "closed"